Sandro-Gomes/Ola-Mundo/MARKDOWN_DESC.md

 Tnx
 ```

-You can use emojis too! :smil
+You can use emojis too! 😄